 The certificate is designed as a three‐course sequence.
 Each course is designed to provide knowledge and skills that are considered building blocks for the next courses.
 The three courses are designed around four ideas, which are spiraled in the courses and allow participants to achieve the learning goals: assessment development, evaluation of assessments (validity, reliability, and fairness), consumers of assessments (selection of assessments and interpretation of large‐scale assessment data), and issues of validity, reliability, bias, and fairness of assessments for diverse populations.

 The certificate consists of three courses, totaling 9 credit hours, and may be earned in one year.
-The certificate sequence begins in fall and ends in summer.
+The certificate sequence begins in spring and ends in fall.

 Related Degree Programs

 This course focuses on developing the conceptual knowledge and technical skills required to help K-12 practitioners to develop valid, reliable, and fair assessments of student learning.